NEBOSH HSE Certificate in Process Safety Management

 The NEBOSH HSE Certificate in Process Safety Management is designed to cover a range of issues affecting process industries.
 Key topics covered by this qualification include: • Establishment of process management systems • Asset management and maintenance strategies • Safe start-up and shutdown of process plant • Performance standards for safety critical systems and equipment • Hazards and controls for: - Chemical reactions - Bulk storage of dangerous substances - Fire and explosion • Purpose and features of emergency plans This unit is divided into the following five key elements: • Process safety leadership • Management of process risk • Process safety hazard control • Fire and explosion protection Further details can be found in the syllabus guide in: www.nebosh.org.uk/documents/nebosh-hse-certificate-in-process-safety-management-syllabus/psm-cert-july-17-spec-v1-syllabus-guide.pdf

 Assessment and Certification

 People from all around the world who work in process industries such as oil and gas, chemicals, plastics and pharmaceuticals.
-Given the hazardous nature of these industries, this qualifications has been designed to give process safety knowledge and understanding to managers, supervisors and safety professionals to allow them to manage their process safety responsibilities.
-This qualification is not designed for process safety/chemical engineers with extensive operational experience of working within the processing environment.
-It is advised that students should already have an underpinning knowledge of health and safety issues, and many will have gained another NEBOSH qualification.
+Ideal for managers, safety representatives and health and safety advisors working within the process industries, both inside and outside the UK.
+It is not designed for chemical and process safety engineers experienced in the specification, design and maintenance of process plant.
+It is recommended that students should already have an underpinning knowledge of health and safety issues, and many will have gained another NEBOSH qualification.